 Heather was reasonably social awkward as well but all she had to do was navigate the world around her and deal with the random strangers offering her advice on a range of things.
 Her hair, teeth, clothes, shoes, smell, sexual proclivities and choice of partners.
-Heather ws also told how to, what to, when to and how often to eat.
+Heather was also told how to, what to, when to and how often to eat.
 She did not eat much and not very often.
 She was a pencil on a thin day, sharp, flashy and fabulous in her own unique way.

 Bill loved that about Heather and he loved those bits a lot.
 Bill was also rather lean, he was mean and always keen.
 Bill really loved making love to the Tower of Power.
 He had a rhythm that melted hearts and barriers.

-The current situation, which mainstream social media seems to restrict being named, was a virus that had swept the world.
+Which mainstream social media seems to restrict being named, was a virus that had swept the world.
 The many parts of the world, the sensible ones, jumped into the dilemma and worked to a level that would save as many of their population as possible.
 The fact that countries were led by Politicians meant that many stupid decisions were made, corruption applied and excuses fired like shotgun pellets into unfortunate birds during duck season.

 Heather thought of an unnecessary analogy, she was thinking of those folks left abandoned by their political masters.
 Their duck flesh was peppered with shot.
 Analogies weren’t Heather’s strong suit.
 Bill didn’t understand it at all, he was busy cueing up “Your So Wonderful, So Marvellous” by the Tower of Power.
 Bill was getting a little ahead of himself, naked too soon, but well intentioned.
 “What is Hip” was next.